 “You want instant gratification and so do we.
 Using Artificial Intelligence and Data Science, submissions are analyzed in real-time with results typically appearing 5-15 seconds after submission.
 Our cloud-based software digs deep into the syntax and structure of your text without the need to sign up, login, or download.
 You won’t find another tool offering plagiarism checking, automated proofreading, grammar check, and automated scoring that can analyze your text this quickly”

-PaperRater is a online proofreading tool that focuses on checking school assignments and college essays.
-It is only accessible via their website; no mobile app, desktop app or browser extension available.
+PaperRater is an online proofreading tool that focuses on checking school assignments and college essays.
+It is only accessible via their website; no mobile app, desktop app or browser extension is available.

 Free Version Features:

 - Feedback on vocab, paraphrasing, passive voice and readability

 - Predictive essay scoring